heyJonBray/based-button/packages/contracts/script/README.md

 **Required Environment Variables:**
 - `HUB_ADDRESS` - Address of the deployed ButtonHub contract
 - `DEFAULT_TOKEN` - New default token address
+- `PRIVATE_KEY` - Hex-encoded private key used to sign the transaction

 **Example:**
 ```bash